-Very often, this is where digital scrapbooking projects are stored, because computers are used to create such projects.
-However, computer hard drives are very versatile and are used for the storage of many other types of files and projects.
+Very often, this is where digital scrapbooking projects are stored, because individuals create these projects on computers.
+However, computer hard drives are very versatile and storage of many other types of files and projects can occur.

 Fifty of these disks, used in mainframe computers at the time, could store only 5 MB of data.
 The structure of these early computer hard drives is a rigid platter (not flexible like the floppy diskettes) of aluminum alloy coated on both sides with a polymeric binder material containing magnetic iron oxide.
 The magnetic oxide gives these discs a brown appearance and it is the magnetic oxide particles which store the digital information as discussed in the floppy disk capacity page.

 The capacity is very different as well.
-Initially, computer hard disk capacity was low, but it has grown steadily over the years and now has reached the 1 TB level.
+Initially, computer hard disk capacity was low, but it has increased steadily over the years and now has reached the 10 TB level and growing.
 This is a very large capacity and allows for the storage of large amounts of any type of digital files such as text, high quality photos, audio, and high definition video.
 Hard disks also provide very fast access and write speed when compared to other types of storage media.

 Currently, there are five main hard disk drive manufactures: Seagate - Maxtor, Western Digital or WD, Hitachi, Toshiba, and Samsung.
 Several other companies purchase computer hard drives from these manufacturers and rebrand them with their company name.
-Prior to purchasing a particular brand of hard drive it is a good idea to consult hard drive reviews which can be used to select the proper hard drive for your needs.
+Prior to purchasing a particular brand of hard drive it is a good idea to consult hard drive reviews, which can be used to select the proper hard drive for your needs.

 When all else fails, there are hard disk recovery services that specialize in rescuing hard drives.
-In many cases, these companies can recover part or sometimes all of the information on the failed drive.
-However, it can be quite expensive to go down this route.
+In many cases, these companies can recover part or sometimes all the information on the failed drive.
+However, it can be expensive to go down this route.
 Note that attempting to open the hard drive casing without clean room conditions and without the proper expertise will contaminate and/or damage the disks and likely make any future recovery attempts impossible.